Prinzhorn/skrollr/README.md

 Changelog
 =====

-0.6.0 (2013-04-*)
+0.6.0 (2013-05-*)
 -----

 **Expect things to break when coming from 0.5!
 Read through the changelog.
 Migration is not hard.**

-* There's no more `skrollr.mobile.js` file.
+* **breaking** There's no more `skrollr.mobile.js` file.
 You only need `skrollr.js`.
 You no longer need to conditionally include `skrollr.mobile.js`.
 * You can configure how skrollr detects mobile browsers using the `mobileCheck` option (check out the documentation).
-* The meaning of the `#skrollr-body` element changed.
+* **possibly breaking** The meaning of the `#skrollr-body` element changed.
 Put all static elements inside of it and all absolute/fixed elements outside.
+It doesn't need to be the first child of the body anymore.
-* The `rendered` and `unrendered` classes where renamed because they were confusing and wrong.
+* **breaking** The `rendered` and `unrendered` classes where renamed because they were confusing and wrong.
 They're now called `skrollable-before` and `skrollable-after`, because that's their meaning (the element with these classes is before/after the first/last keyframe).
 	* Added a new class `skrollable-between`, because symmetry.
 That's why.
+* Easing functions are now applied when exactly at a keyframe (#132).
+* **possibly breaking** The behavior changed for the case when the scroll position is before/after the first/last keyframe (I'm just gonna use "before first" from now on, because "after last" is analog).
+In 0.5 the behavior was not exactly specified and buggy (see item above regarding #132).
+Skrollr was applying the styles of the first keyframe to the element for all scroll position that were before the first keyframe.
+E.g. when `data-100="top:200px;"` was the first keyframe, the element had `top:200px;` at all scroll positions before (all from `0` to `99`).
+From now on you can specify the behavior you want (see `edgeStrategy` option for details, set it to `set` for old behavior).

 0.5.14
 -----